 Injured?
 Call 1-800-HURT-911® New York’s Personal InjuryDream Team™ right now for your free consultation!

 See how Nyda got a new house!
 What will you do with your settlement money?

 Can You Withdraw an Insurance Claim?

 If you filed an insurance claim for an accident or incident in which you are the only person who could benefit from the claim, and no one else has filed a claim, you could withdraw an insurance claim.

 Examples of When You Can Withdraw an Insurance Claim

 - Someone hit your new car in a parking lot, and you called your insurance company to report someone hit your car.
-After you went to your body shop, you found that it was only going to cost you $600 to repair, and you don’t want to make a claim for $600.
+After you went to your body shop, you found that it would only cost you $600 to repair, and you don’t want to make a claim for $600.